Otumian-empire/swift-python/exercise3.md

 ```

 ## Note
 Boolean values are case sensity.
-Upper-case `T` for `True` and `F` for `False`.
+Upper-case `T` for `True` and `F` for `False`, in python.

 ## Comment
-A comment is basically a piece of text that tells why or what you are trying to achieve.
-The `#` symbol, placed ( inserted) at the beginning of the line, comments the line ( is ignored by the interpreter).
+A comment is basically a piece of text that mostly tells why or what you are trying to achieve.
+The `#` symbol, placed ( inserted) at the beginning of the line, comments the line ( the line is ignored by the interpreter).

 ## Examples
 ```